barberd/cocousbserial/README.md

 A socket for a ROM is also included in the board design.
 This is entirely optional, as most users today will instead choose to use a third-party communications software package loaded from another source such as disk, SDC, or DriveWire.
 However, one can add a ROM loaded with the Deluxe RS-232 Cartridge or Direct Connect Modem Cartridge software (or any other cartridge software) if one desires to replicate the original cartridge experience.

 The ROM socket is wired for a 27128 EPROM.
 As the 27128 provides 16k of storage, the board presents this as 2 different banks of 8k each, selected via jumper J1.
 As such, when writing the EPROM, combine the images with each image aligned to an 8k boundary (eg, at 0 and 8k).
 If using a ROM IC other than the 27128, one will need to adjust the board design to match the chosen IC.
+Some other ROM ICs are pin-compatible and will work fine with the existing design.

 ### Starting the ROM software